AdobeDocs/experience-manager-pattern-detection.en/help/umi.md

   * Authorization issues may come after upgrade (`org.apache.sling.engine.impl.auth.SlingAuthenticator`).
   * Certain functionality may not work as expected.
 For example changing `org.apache.sling.scripting.java.impl.JavaScriptEngineFactory` may result in some JSP files not being compiled, which ultimately will result in loss of functionality.
   * The values of the externalizer config `com.day.cq.commons.impl.ExternalizerImpl` are set by cloud manager environment variables in AEM as a Cloud Service.
+  * Custom logs will not be viewable on AEM as a Cloud Service.

 ## Possible solutions {#solutions}